CafOverflow/foondo-backend/README.md

 ## How to Run
-### Keys:
+### Prerequisites:
-You will need the keys (and an account) for the following:
+You will need keys (and an account) for the following:

-  * Spoonacular on RapidAPI
+  * Spoonacular, via RapidAPI
   * FaunaDB
   * Sentry (Optional)

-### Install:
+### Installation:

-Before everything, make sure you have Node.js at least at version v14.5.0 by running `node -v` on your terminal.
+Before everything, make sure you have Node.js version 14.5.0 or later installed by running `node -v` in your terminal.

 Next, rename the .env_example file to .env and fill in your keys, and install the dependencies: